Programme approval process

 Includes: role of Faculty Pro Vice Chancellor; role of School committees

-Endorsement should be sought at School level for development of a new programme of study (from Education and Student Experience Committee or other local equivalent), followed by endorsement from the Faculty Pro Vice Chancellor.
+Endorsement should be sought at School level for development of a new programme of study from the Head of School, Head of School nominee or local equivalent (UNM/UNNC) and discussed at Education and Student Experience Committee or equivalent, followed by endorsement from the Faculty Pro Vice Chancellor or campus equivalent (UNM/UNNC).

-The School and Faculty Pro Vice Chancellor should give appropriate thought to School, Faculty and University level strategic priorities in considering merits of the new programme.
+The School and Faculty Pro Vice Chancellor or campus equivalent (UNM/UNNC) should give appropriate thought to School, Faculty and University level strategic priorities in considering merits of the new programme.

-There may be local variations for seeking endorsement depending on School structures; however, at the end of this stage there should be clear support from both the School and the Faculty Pro Vice Chancellor to proceed to development of the business case.
+There may be local variations for seeking endorsement depending on Campus and/or School structures; however, at the end of this stage there should be clear support from both the School and the Faculty to proceed to development of the business case.

 2. Completion of programme outline form